Sowmiya-Mani/frontend/README.md

  - Firebase storage
  - Socket.io
  - Bootstrap

+Backend of the application can be found [here](https://github.com/amarell/auction-backend).

 ## Deployment

 The backend part of this project is deployed on Heroku.
 The frontend part is deployed using Vercel.